Lawhy/Summer-Research-Yr2/README.md

 # En2Chi-Transliteration
-This is a summer project regarding to the problem set of English-to-Chinese transliteration.
+This is a summer project regarding to the problem set of English-to-Chinese transliteration. <br />
-The project is initialized and supervised by Shay Cohen and Joana Ribeiro from the NLP group of the University of Edinburgh.
+The project is initialized and supervised by Shay Cohen and Joana Ribeiro from the NLP group of the University of Edinburgh.<br />
-The details of this project is in the report file.
+The details of this project is in the report file.<br />

----
+--- <br />

 # Experiment